The Planetarium is a dome theater with a Zeiss projector that casts images of stars, planets and constellations to simulate the night sky.

 In 1993, the Cormack Planetarium completed its first major renovation since its construction in 1953.
-The Planetarium features a state-of-the-art Zeiss star projector and an enlarged domed ceiling on which the stars are projected.
+The Planetarium features a Zeiss star projector and an enlarged domed ceiling on which the stars are projected.
 In 2008, the planetarium upgraded its multi-media capabilities.
 In 2012, the planetarium received a full dome projection system.

 Scope of Planetarium Renovations

 The renovations to the Planetarium involved rebuilding the entire facility.